Mary Gets Ready For School

 A girl gets ready for school.
 She is woken up and washes and dresses herself in her school uniform.
 She has a breakfast of porridge and milk and a piece of buttered toast with marmalade.
 She puts on her shoes, school bonnet, raincoat and satchel.
 She then cleans her teeth and leaves the house for school.

 Questions & Activities

 - Why does Mary put her socks on as soon as she gets up?

-- How does her bedroom differ to yours?
+- In what ways is her bedroom different to yours?